thatgibbyguy/ply-starter-kit/README.md

 ## Routing

-The TGG Meteor Boilerplate utilizes iron-router for routing.
+The ply meteor starter kit utilizes iron-router for routing.
 I've chosen this router for IE9 support (for those of us that are still stuck with that).
 If you'd prefer flow-router simply run:

 ```
 $ meteor remove iron-router && meteor add kadira:flow-router